| Additional Resources Accessories |

 Reduces Risk of Lower Back Pain

-- Standing with the feet flat for extended periods of time (such as at a standing desk or counter) requires the muscles of the lower back to remain in a state of constant tension (even more so if the abdominal muscles are weak.)
-As the muscles tire, the back tends to curve or arch, which can often lead to an exaggerated degree of lordosis (sometimes referred to as "swayback".)
+- Standing with the feet flat for extended periods of time (such as at a standing desk or counter) requires the muscles of the lower back to remain in a state of constant tension (even more so if the abdominal muscles are weak).
+As the muscles tire, the back tends to curve or arch, which can often lead to an exaggerated degree of lordosis (sometimes referred to as "swayback").
 Since some degree of unnatural curvature is already common to many back problems, a standing work station has the potential to increase, rather than decrease, pain and fatigue.
-The greater elevation afforded the user on a saddle stool such as the PYRCH positions the thighs at a downward angle.
+The greater elevation afforded by a saddle stool such as the PYRCH positions the thighs at a downward angle.
 This downward angle tilts the pelvis slightly forward, allowing the spine to return to the natural, gently curved S-shape that provides the greatest strength, stability and support for the entire body.
 The unnatural, extreme curvature is eliminated, and the overworked muscles of the back are able to relax and recover.

 Reduces Effort Required to Stand Up

 - The effort required to transition from a seated position to standing fully upright is noticeably less when rising from the PYRCH Saddle Seat than when rising from a traditional chair.
+This also means that the degree of strain and stress on the knees is significantly decreased.

 Eliminates Risk of Twisting Injury